shlomif/shlomif-tech-diary/tweets.md

 ( https://twitter.com/shlomif/status/1829192643953471685 )

+Moreover, one good side-effect to being short-sighted is you remember to wear glasses.
+"Who will watch the watcher?"

 ----

 I have a set of scripts that builds fc-solve with some randomly-selected cmake flags, and checks for warnings+failing tests.
 I noticed I should also test with a relatively small num of flags (less than 5), or else some will shadow others.